On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic Cloud: Summary and Discussion

 The standard explanation for the WR stars is that they are OB stars which have been stripped of their hydrogen envelopes either through mass loss or binary interaction.
-The high luminosity earlier type WN (WN3-WN4) have a distribution similar to evolved late O-type supergiants while the later type WN's (WN5-WN7) are even less dispersed than the main sequence early O-type stars (Figure \ref{fig:wr_cumplot_hilum}).
+The high luminosity earlier type WN (WN3-WN4) have a distribution similar to evolved late O-type supergiants while the later type WNs (WN5-WN7) and WNh stars are less dispersed than the early types and are not associated with any of the reference populations (Figure \ref{fig:wr_cumplot_hilum}).
 This appears to call into question the expected relationship between later type WNs and LBVs.
-For example, two of the classic LBVs and two candidates are classified as late WN's in their quiescent states.
-Consequently, it was suggested that the high luminosity LBVs would eventually become late WN's.
+For example, two of the classic LBVs and two candidates are classified as late WNs in their quiescent states.
+Consequently, it was suggested that the high luminosity LBVs would eventually become late WNs.
 The WN spectral characteristics in the LBVs are likely due to the decrease of their H-rich envelopes through LBV mass loss episodes.
 The nearest neighbor analyses in Figure \ref{fig:LBV_WN} clearly show a similar spatial distribution between classic LBV and the early-type WNs.
-The late WN distribution, however, confirms what we saw in Figure \ref{fig:wr_cumplot_hilum} with the strong qualification that it reflects the late WN's high concentration in the 30 Dor region.
-It is not surprising that the LBVs and high mass losing early WNs are correlated but it is premature to conclude that the high luminosity LBVs do not first pass through the late-WN stage, even briefly.
+The late WN and WNh distributions, however, confirm what we saw in Figure \ref{fig:wr_cumplot_hilum} with the strong qualification that it reflects their high concentration in the 30 Dor region which can bias the conclusions from the cumulative distribution plots as discussed in \S {3}.
+It is not surprising that the LBVs and high mass losing early WNs are correlated but it is therefore premature to conclude that the high luminosity LBVs do not first pass through the late-WN stage, even briefly.